Halcyon Days – The Bittersweet Love Story of Ceyx and Alcyone

 Let me tell you the story.

-The Bittersweet Love Story of Ceyx and Alcyone
+The Myth of Ceyx and Alcyone

-Long, long ago, in ancient Greece, Ceyx, son of the morning star, and Alcyone (Halcyon), daughter of Aeolus, god of the wind, fell madly in love, a love so passionate, it became a legend, known all over the ancient lands.
+Long ago in ancient Greece, Ceyx, son of the morning star and Alcyone (Halcyon), daughter of Aeolus, god of the wind, fell madly in love.

-So in love were they, they jokingly called each other Zeus and Hera, after the king and queen of Greek Gods, who were famous for their passionate love for each other, this was classed as sacrilege, and through the grapevine, it didn’t take long to reach Zeus’s ears.
+They jokingly called each other Zeus and Hera after the king and queen of Greek Gods who were famous for their passionate love for each other.

-Alcyone and Ceyx must be punished for their audacity, thought Zeus, I’ll bide my time, the moment is sure to present itself.
+Alcyone and Ceyx must be punished for their audacity”, thought Zeus, “I’ll bide my time, the moment is sure to present itself“.

-One stormy morning, Ceyx set sail to visit The Oracle at Delphi, as was the norm in those days, when advice and forethought were needed about pressing matters.
+One stormy morning Ceyx set sail to visit The Oracle at Delphi, as was the norm in those days, when advice and forethought were needed about pressing matters.

 The Drowning of Ceyx